skabbes/uikonf_coredata_talk/README.md

 After we built this, and looked back on the solution - we ended up accidentally accomplishing things we didn't mean to.
 * data locality
 * perf improvements (not at first though, we stupidly ported over some optimizations that made CoreData faster, but SQLite slower)
-* batch read / batch write (CoreData may well have this, but we couldn't easily access it in our small abstraction over it)
 * ability to trivially move from sqlite (we separated ChangeSet calculation from Query completely)

 ### questions? file an issue!